 FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 Without trucks hauling goods across the country, the economy would probably collapse.
-Speaking of collapsing, truck drivers spend an average of 4 to 6 weeks on the road and can have driving shifts that last up to 11 hours
+Speaking of collapsing, truck drivers spend an average of four to six weeks on the road and can have driving shifts that last up to 11 hours

 After that much driving, a driver will definitely want to collapse into a comfy bed.
 But hotels get expensive, and nobody is going to couch surf for a month.
 Of course, not every drive is that long; some deliveries are over and done within a couple of hours.
 That’s why day cabs and sleeper cabs exist — to cater to the needs of all truck drivers.